sebsjames/mathplot_imgui/README.md

-# mathplot_template
+# A mathplot example with an ImGui frame to set options

-This example project demonstrates how you can write and build a program that uses [mathplot](https://github.com/sebsjames/mathplot) as a library
+This example project demonstrates how you can write and build a program that uses [mathplot](https://github.com/sebsjames/mathplot) as a library along with a little ImGui frame to set (and act on) options for the visualization.

-Really, this project is just one `CMakeLists.txt` file containing the commands required to use mathplot and a single target (prog1), which compiles the example program `prog1.cpp`.
+This project is just one `CMakeLists.txt` file containing the commands required to use mathplot (with imgui) and a single target (prog1), which compiles the example program `prog1.cpp`.

 To make your own program, you could either replace prog1.cpp with your own code, or incorporate the relevant parts of the CMakeLists.txt file into your own CMakeLists.txt in another project.

-## Workshops

-If you are attending an upcoming workshop, please install the dependencies before the meeting!
-This is especially important if you wish to use your Mac or a non-Debian/Ubuntu Linux distro.
-Feel free to ask for help with this beforehand on this repository's [Issues](https://github.com/sebsjames/mathplot_template/issues).

 ## Dependencies